syncfusion-content/maui-docs/MAUI/LinearGauge/animation.md

 # Animation in .NET MAUI Linear Gauge (SfLinearGauge)

-All Linear Gauge elements such as axis along with ticks and labels, range, bar pointer, shape marker pointer and content marker pointer can be animated separately.
+All Linear Gauge elements including the axis, ticks and labels, range, bar pointer, shape marker pointer, and content marker pointer, can be animated separately.

 ## Animate axis